mdtanveeralamgir/udemySpringBoot/README.md

 ## 195:
     - Enabling debugger in the logging
     - Only one component should be declared in order to spring create a bean
+## 196:
+    - A component is a class managed by spring
+    - Spring FW finds a component by searcing the @component tags in the current package
+    - IOC: Inversion of control.
+Means the spring FW is in control not the developer.